Future Community Partners

 - Should the proposal be successful, the NFP will pitch the project to MSEL participants.

 - Should the project be selected, MSEL participants will begin working with the NFP early in semester 1.

-- MSEL participants work to complete their project over the two semesters and give a final presentation at the end of the second semester.
+- MSEL participants work to complete their project over one semester and give a final presentation at the end.